zijguo/ITE/README.md

 "ITE_linear" contains all source functions.

-"Eaxample" gives a simulated example to use the source functions.
+"Example" gives a simulated data example to conduct statistical inference for ITE with the source file "ITE_linear".